 Right to disseminate information and literature on campus in approved areas.

 Eligible to establish financial accounts.
-All student organizations must maintain their financial accounts with the university Business Office.
+All student organizations must maintain their financial accounts with the Student Accounts Office.

 Right to raise funds or make other permissible solicitations on university property in accordance with written university policies.